-The College has adopted a balanced scorecard approach to evaluating performance, which is an approach intended to clearly communicate our priorities to all stakeholders.
+The School has adopted a balanced scorecard approach to evaluating performance, which is an approach intended to clearly communicate our priorities to all stakeholders.

 The development of our plan began with our current mission and vision statements, which can be found here.
-ULM College of Pharmacy Mission
+ULM School of Pharmacy Mission

 We then identified four perspectives of operations for our organization: Quality of Output (our students), Program Quality, Internal Processes, and Skills and Tools and key performance indicators (KPI) for each perspective.
 Mapping the KPI allowed the visualization of the cause-and-effect relationships that exist among the various indicators.